Accounting

 Every close cycle, accounting teams ask the same question: what changed, and why?
 Variance analysis is where accountants become storytellers.
 The challenge is that the story has to be audit-ready, backed by evidence, and delivered before anyone else in the company sees the financials.
 The math is simple.
 The explanations are not.

-Variance analysis and flux analysis are two terms for the same discipline.
-Strictly speaking, variance analysis compares actuals to a budget or forecast, while flux analysis compares actuals across time periods.
 In practice, most controllers do both during close and refer to the entire exercise as flux.
 Most teams still perform this work by exporting trial balance data into a spreadsheet, manually comparing periods, scanning for large movements, and writing explanations one account at a time.
 For a company with 200 GL accounts across multiple entities, that process can consume one to two full days of the close window.
 The issue is not that variance analysis is inherently complex.
 It is that most teams are still doing the preparation manually.
-In an AI-native workflow, the system prepares the first draft of the work, and humans review what matters.

-What to compare and how often
+What to compare in variance analysis and how often

 Not every comparison serves the same purpose.
 The table below outlines the most common approaches, what each one reveals, and when it is most useful.